Massimo La Morgia

 news

-Aug 30, 2022 Our paper The Doge of Wall Street: Analysis and Detection of Pump and Dump Cryptocurrency Manipulations has been accepted at the Transactions on Internet Technology (TOIT) :sparkles: :sparkles:
+Nov 14, 2024 Our paper The Blockchain Warfare: Investigating the Ecosystem of Sniper Bots on Ethereum and BNB Smart Chain has been accepted at ACM Transactions on Internet Technology (TOIT) :sparkles: :sparkles: